Opalmaster/LotR-Music-Patch/README.md

 # LotR Music-Patch
-I created this patch because the other LotR music patch was bugged and did not cover most zones and most tracks.
+I created this patch because the other patch was bugged and did not cover most zones and most tracks.
-You can hear many different LotR and some Hobbit songs playing in many zones.
+You can hear many LotR and Hobbit songs playing in many different zones and all cities.
-Horde taverns are not covered yet (I may add in a future update) Enjoy!
+Enjoy!

 # HOW TO INSTALL